farhad-dalirani/ROS-1-Warm-Up/README.md

 ```
 Finally, we should back to `catkin_ws` folder and make the new package by `catkin_make`.
 Now the new package that contain the new message type can be added as a dependency into a package.
 Therefore, we will be able to use the new message type.<br />
 To add message package to another package, we should first go to the target package folder.
-For example, we go to `my_ros_toturail`:
+For example, we go to `my_ros_turorials`:
 ```
 cd src/my_robot_rurorials/
 ```